-Formerly known as USPS Parcel Post
+Formerly known as USPS Parcel Post and Standard Post

-What is Standard Post?
+What is Retail Ground?